ethancalvo/ethan-site/src/html/jobs/human-factors-analyst.md

   - Advising testers on HF methods and analysis concerns as required
   - Helping to conduct HF tests as required
 ---

+I was advised not to take this job, but I did it anyway for personal reasons.
+Within a year, this position was cut and I needed to find a new job.
+That being said, I wouldn't do it any differently.
+The tests I got to take part in were fascinating, and the team of PhDs I got to work with was amazing.
+I loved being around them.
+Everything became a potential study.
+It was lovely being the most junior in a group of like-minded professionals.